codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-06-ar4.md

     - The `log_append_time_ms` field is `-1` (signifying that the timestamp is the latest).
     - The `log_start_offset` field is `0`.
 - Records are persisted to the correct topic-partition log files on disk.
-- Offset assignment is independent per topic-partition combination.
+- Offset assignment is independent per partition.

 ## Notes